-Wild and outgoing, Mugen is a swordsman from Ryukyu (islands to the south of Japan) that has vowed to defeat anyone who
+Wild and outgoing, Mugen is a wandering swordsman from Ryukyu (islands to the south of Japan) that has vowed to defeat anyone who

 His limitations were further exploited in his fight with Denkibou while on a small boat, as his inability to fight well in small areas was shown.
 This is further evident in that his moves become increasingly erratic and unique as his opponents are more powerful.
-He carries two blades, his principal weapon a unique sword with a curved blade and a hilt with two prongs sheathed across his back and the other a small tanto concealed at the end of his scabbard (only resorted to as a trump card).
-His main weapon appears to be an amalgamation of the okinawan sai and Japanese katana.
+He carries two blades; his principal weapon a unique sword with a curved blade and a hilt with two prongs sheathed across his back and the other a small tanto concealed at the end of his scabbard (only resorted to as a trump card).
+His main weapon appears to be an amalgamation of the Okinawan sai and Japanese katana.
 Mugen also has a tendency to parry attacks with the steel base of his geta.
 His clothing is anachronistic as well, reminiscent of baggy hip-hop fashions of today: his gi functions more like a jacket and his hakama is cut off at shorts-length, resembling loose-fitting Bermuda shorts.
-His black hair is unkempt and similar to an afro or Spike Spiegel's from Cowboy Bebop.
+His black hair is unkempt and similar to an afro or Spike Spiegel's hair from Cowboy Bebop.

 Mugen seems to be incapable of dying, or at the very least has a body that is more resistant to life-threatening injuries than the average person.
 When on the verge of death, he appears to cross into a mystical world in the Ryūkyūan religion called Nirai Kanai—depicted in Samurai Champloo as an upside-down mirror world—overseen by the Futuchi who are dressed in black-feathered robes and carry spears.
 With each visit to this world he is subsequently 'rejected.'
 He has been brought back to life in this manner on at least three occasions.
 It has been speculated that his survival is because he is being preserved for a greater purpose.